 Deviled eggs are hard-boiled eggs, cut in half and filled with hard-boiled yolk mixed with other ingredients.

-The most traditional recipes always include at least two of those key flavorings: mayonnaise, mustard, anchovies, pickle relish, paprika and bacon.
+The most traditional recipes always include at least two of those key ingredients: mayonnaise, mustard, anchovies, pickle relish, paprika, and bacon.

 In Sweden, the deviled egg is a traditional dish on the Easter Smörgåsbord, where the yolk is mixed with caviar, sour cream, optionally chopped red onion, and decorated with chives or dill and a piece of anchovy.